International School of Helsinki

-The International School of Helsinki is an independent, co-educational international school in Helsinki, Finland.
-It was founded as the British Preparatory School in 1963.
+The International School of Helsinki (ISH) is an international school in Helsinki, Finland, and founded as the British Preparatory School in 1963.

-ISH is an International Baccalaureate World School, with IB programs offered from Kindergarten to Grade 12.
-The school was first authorised to offer the IB Diploma program in 1993.
-Instruction is in English, with the school divided into a Lower School (Kindergarten through Grade 5) and Upper School (Grades 6-12).
+The ISH is an International Baccalaureate World School, with IB programs offered from Kindergarten to Grade 12.
+The school was first authorized to offer the IB Diploma program in 1993.
+Instruction is in English, with the school divided into a Lower School (Kindergarten through Grade 5) and Upper School (Grades 6–12).

 The school has a full-day program.
 Its school years run from early August to early June.

-Accreditation and Authorization
+Accreditation and authorization

 Accreditation

 In addition to the International Baccalaureate, the school is also accredited by the following organizations: